Poland is regarded as one of the largest clinical trials markets in CEE/CIS.

-- There are considerable number of specialized medical centers clustered around main cities (e.g. Warszawa, Wrocław, Kraków, Poznań, Szczecin, Gdańsk, Lublin, Bydgoszcz, Rzeszów).
+- There are a considerable number of specialized medical centers clustered around main cities (e.g. Warszawa, Wrocław, Kraków, Poznań, Szczecin, Gdańsk, Lublin, Bydgoszcz, Rzeszów).

-- These centers have well-qualified specialists and provide access to patients in all therapeutic areas, particularly oncology, rheumatology, cardiology and pediatrics.
+- These centers have well-qualified specialists and provide access to patients in all therapeutic areas, particularly oncology, rheumatology, cardiology, and pediatrics.

-- As per report (referenced from the Polish Central Statistical Office GUS report ) in 2014 indicates the number of hospitals and healthcare facilities as more than 800 hospitals and 16,600 outpatient facilities.
+- As per the report (referenced from the Polish Central Statistical Office GUS report ) in 2014 indicates the number of hospitals and healthcare facilities as more than 800 hospitals and 16,600 outpatient facilities.